Manisha-Velliangiri/Notes-website/README.md

 # Manisha.website
-This is a website ,that I made for my 10th std cousins - refer their important topics before exam,
+This is a website ,that I made for my 10th std cousins to refer their important topics before exam.